Who Is Bill Nye?

 In 2017, Nye launched a Netflix show, Bill Nye Saves the World, which explores science topics that affect everyday lives and invites both celebrity guest speakers and experts to join in on the discussions.

 Along with his TV programs, Nye has written several children's books about science.
 Moving on to more grown-up fare, he published Undeniable: Evolution and the Science of Creation in 2014 and followed with Unstoppable: Harnessing Science to Change the World the next year.
 In 2017, he delivered Everything All at Once, in which he promised to show how "thinking like a nerd is the key to changing yourself and the world around you."

 When Nye isn't acting, making TV and film appearances or writing, he is working as a scientist.
 In the early 2000s, he helped develop sundials that were used in the Mars Exploration Rover missions.
 From 2005 to 2010, he served as vice president and then as second executive director of The Planetary Society, one of the largest space-interest groups in the world.

-In 2012 Nye made headlines after speaking out against the denial of evolution.
-In a YouTube clip posted online on August 23, 2012, Nye said the denial of evolution in the United States is generally unique to the rest of the world's advanced nations.
-"People still move to the United States, and that's largely because of the intellectual capital we have, the general understanding of science," Nye said in the clip.
+Nye made headlines for a video posted to YouTube on August 23, 2012, in which he explains that the denial of evolution in the United States is generally unique compared to the rest of the world's advanced nations.
+"People still move to the United States, and that's largely because of the intellectual capital we have, the general understanding of science," Nye states in the clip.
 "When you have a portion of the population that doesn't believe in that, it holds everybody back."